Hot, Comforting, Snuggly and Perfect for a Cool Day! A Russian Tea Recipe Guaranteed to lift your spirits and it is EASY too!

 - Prepare Tea per package instructions in order to make one gallon of tea.
 While it is hot and sitting on the stove top, add the cinnamon sticks and cloves.
 You can tie these up in a coffee filter if you like - then you don’t have to strain them later - but if you don’t have a coffee filter - just toss them in.

-- In a small saucepan, heat the orange juice, lemon juice and the sugar and stir until the sugar dissolves.
+- Add the orange juice, lemon juice and the sugar and stir until the sugar dissolves.
 You may need to heat the tea on the stove top over medium heat if it isn't already warm enough.

-- Add the juice mixture to the tea.
-Taste for sugar content - add more if desired.
+- Taste for sugar content - add more if desired.
 Strain out the cinnamon and cloves if you didn't add them via coffee filter using a fine mesh strainer.